surma/surma.dev/content/things/portrait-mode.md

 That means, to be able to focus on a subject with lens with focal lens $f$, the subject needs to be at least four times the focal length away from the sensor.

-### Out of focus
+## Bokeh

-Now that we know how to focus, determine the focal plane and even dtermine lens position with a given focal plane, we can take a look what happens when something is _out_ of focus.
+Now that we know how to focus, determine the focal plane and even determine lens position with a given focal plane, we can take a look what happens when something is _out_ of focus.
+Looking at the image at the start of the article, you can see the fairly lights turning into larger circles of light, often refferred to as “Bokeh”.
+Bokeh is Japanese for “blur”, and as such _technically_ refers to anything that is out of focus, but depending on context, it can also be used to refer to point lights specifically.

 <figure>